Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Why Should You Use TDSP Structure and Templates?

 Standardization of the structure, lifecycle, and documentation of data science projects is key to facilitating effective collaboration on data science teams.
-Creating Azure Machine Learning Workbench projects with the TDSP template provides a framework for coordinated teamwork.
+Creating Azure Machine Learning projects with the TDSP template provides a framework for coordinated teamwork.

 We had previously released a [GitHub repository for the TDSP project structure and templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) to help achieve these objectives.
 But it was not possible, until now, to instantiate the TDSP structure and templates within a data science tool.
-It is now possible to create an Azure Machine Learning Workbench project that is instantiated with TDSP structure and documentation templates by using the following procedure:
+It is now possible to create an Azure Machine Learnin project that is instantiated with TDSP structure and documentation templates by using the following procedure:

 ## Things To Note *Before* Creating A New Project
 These are the things you should keep in mind *before* creating a new project:
 * Project and its contents are required to be less 25 Mb in size (except the contents in the 'docs' folder).
 This includes code and sample_data, and other files/folders in the project root directory.
-The project is intended to have small files to facilitate execution and version control in Azure Machine Learning Workbench.
+The project is intended to have small files to facilitate execution and version control in Azure Machine Learning.
 * The Sample\_Data folder is only for small data files (less than 5 Mb) with which you can test your code or do early development.
 * Storing files such as Office Word, PowerPoint etc. can increase the size of Docs folder substantially.
 Find a [SharePoint](https://products.office.com/en-us/sharepoint/collaboration), or other collaborative resource to store such files.
-* For handling large files and outputs in Azure Machine Learning Workbench, read [this](http://aka.ms/aml-largefiles).
+* For handling large files and outputs in Azure Machine Learning, read [this](http://aka.ms/aml-largefiles).

-## Instantiating TDSP Structure and Templates From the Azure Machine Learning Workbench Template Gallery
+## Instantiating TDSP Structure and Templates From the Azure Machine Learning Template Gallery

 To create a new project with the Team Data Science Process structure and documentation templates, complete the following procedures:

 ### Click on "New Project"

-Open Azure Machine Learning Workbench.
+Open Azure Machine Learning.
 Under **Projects** on top left, click on **+** and select **New Project** to create a new project.

 <img src="./Images/instantiation-1.png" width="800" height="600">